Coexistence of Competing Microbial Strains under Twofold Environmental Variability and Demographic Fluctuations: Model

 For concreteness, we here assume that $\xi_T$ and $\xi_K$ are totally uncorrelated.
 In our motivating example, this corresponds to the reasonable assumption that nutrient and antibiotic uptake are independent processes.
-The case where $\xi_T$ and $\xi_K$ are fully correlated or anti-correlated, with $\xi_T=\xi_K=\xi$ or $\xi_T=-\xi_K=\xi$, where $\xi$ is a single DMN process, is briefly discussed in the Supplementary Material, see Sec.~SM7 in~\cite{SM}.
+The case where $\xi_T$ and $\xi_K$ are fully correlated or fully anti-correlated, with $\xi_T=\xi_K=\xi$ or $\xi_T=-\xi_K=\xi$, where $\xi$ is a single DMN process, is briefly discussed in Sec.~SM8 of the appendix.

 The system considered here best translates to a chemostat setup whereby toxin and nutrient levels can be maintained at a constant level through time and switched via changing concentrations of medium coming into the system~\cite{shibasaki_exclusion_2021,Abdul21}.
 The switch $\xi_T\to -\xi_T$ with $\xi_T=-1$ can thus be envisioned as corresponding to switching the concentration of an antibiotic drug from above the minimum inhibitory concentration (MIC), where the growth of the sensitive strain is hampered, to a concentration below the MIC where the $S$ strain can spread at the expense of $R$~\cite{Yurtsev13,Kussell16,marrec_resist_2020}.